 Protest Procedure

-Rule 40.2(c)
+Rule 40.2(c), (e)

-The applicant may protest the allegation of lack of unity of invention, or that the number of required additional fees is excessive and request a refund of the additional fee(s) paid.
-If, and to the extent that, the International Searching Authority finds the protest justified, the fee(s) are refunded.
-(The additional search fees must be paid for any protest to be considered.
+The applicant may protest the allegation of lack of unity of invention, or that the number of required additional fees is excessive and request a refund of the additional fees paid.
+If, and to the extent that, the International Searching Authority finds the protest justified, the fees are refunded.
+The additional search fees must be paid for any protest to be considered.
 The International Searching Authority may require a protest fee to be paid in order for the protest to be considered (see paragraph 10.69).

 Rule 40.2(c)

-Protest of allegation of lack of unity is in the form of a reasoned statement accompanying payment of the additional fee, explaining why the applicant believes that the requirements of unity of invention are fulfilled and fully taking into account the reasons indicated in the invitation to pay additional fees issued by the International Searching Authority.
+The protest is in the form of a reasoned statement accompanying payment of the additional fee, explaining why the applicant believes that the requirements of unity of invention are fulfilled and fully taking into account the reasons indicated in the invitation to pay additional fees issued by the International Searching Authority.

-Rule 40.2(c)Section 403
+Rule 40.2(c), (d); Section 403

-The protest is examined by a three-member board or other special instance of the International Searching Authority or any competent higher authority, and a decision taken on it.
+The protest is examined by a review body constituted in the framework of the International Searching Authority, and a decision taken on it.
 The procedure is determined by each International Searching Authority, although the review body must not be limited to the person who made the decision which is the subject of the protest.
-Some Authorities may review the protest in two stages, with a formal board review body being convened only if a preliminary review of the protest considers reveals that the protest To the extent that the applicant’s protest is found to be justified, the additional fee is totally or partly reimbursed.
-At the request of the applicant, the texts of both the protest and the decision on it are notified to the designated Offices together with the international search report (see paragraph 10.70).
+Some Authorities may review the protest in two stages, with a formal board review body being convened only if a preliminary review of the protest considers reveals that the protest is not entirely justified.
+To the extent that the applicant’s protest is found to be justified, the additional fees are totally or partly reimbursed.
+At the request of the applicant, the texts of both the protest and the decision on it are notified to the designated Offices by the International Bureau together with the international search report (see paragraph 10.70).

-Rule 40.2(c) to (e)
+Rule 40.2(c), (e)